safreita1/TIGER/docs/source/intro.rst

 Example 3: Cascading Failure Simulation
 ---------------------------------------

 In this example, we run a cascading failure simulation on a Barabasi Albert (BA) graph.
 In the network, node size represents load capacity (i.e., larger size -> higher capacity), and color indicates the load of each node on a gradient scale from blue (low load) to red (high load); dark red indicates node failure (overloaded).
 Below, we show a TIGER cascading failure simulation on a BA graph when 30 nodes in the network randomly fail (untargeted attack).

 .. code-block:: python
    :name: cascading-failure-example

-   from cascading import Cascading from graphs import graph_loader
+   from graph_tiger.cascading import Cascading from graph_tiger.graphs import graph_loader

    graph = graph_loader('BA', n=400, seed=1)